marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   is enabled by default in C++ and is enabled by either :option:`-Wall` or :option:`-Wpedantic`.

-.. option:: -Wmisleading-indentation , -Wmisleading-indentation
+.. option:: -Wmisleading-indentation , -Wmisleading-indentation, -Wno-misleading-indentation
-.. option:: -Wno-misleading-indentation

   .. note::